-In 2014, Hispanic Americans accounted for nearly one-in-three Medicaid enrollees.
-In 2014, Medicaid provided coverage to 17 million Hispanics.
+In 2016, Medicaid provided coverage to 17.8 million Hispanic Americans, who account for nearly one-third of Medicaid enrollees.
 Medicaid is a particularly important source of coverage for Hispanic children, covering more than half of them.

 The ACA created new opportunities under Medicaid for coverage.
 As a result, some low-income Hispanic individuals may be able to receive health coverage in states that expand their Medicaid programs or through the new health insurance marketplaces.
-Since 2014, states have had the option to expand Medicaid coverage to adults with incomes up to 138 percent of poverty ($27,724) for a family of three in 2016.
-According to a July 2015 Gallup survey, Hispanics have seen nearly a 10 percentage point drop in their rate of uninsured from 38.7 percent in 2013 to 29.1 percent in 2015.
+Since 2014, states have had the option to expand Medicaid coverage to adults with incomes up to 138 percent of the poverty level ($28,676) for a family of three in 2018.
+According to a January 2018 Gallup survey, Hispanics have seen nearly a 10-percentage point drop in their rate of uninsured from 38.7 percent in 2013 to 29.6 percent in 2017.
 However, significant coverage gaps remain.
-In states that have not expanded Medicaid, half of Hispanics still remain uninsured.
-Of the top 10 states by Hispanic population, Texas (2), Florida (3) and Georgia (10) have not adopted Medicaid expansion.
+In states that have not expanded Medicaid, many Hispanics remain uninsured.

 For individuals who aren’t eligible for Medicaid, the ACA also establishes health insurance marketplaces, where uninsured individuals can purchase health coverage.
 Tax credits are available to help moderate-income people buy health insurance.
 Because of the health insurance marketplaces, millions of uninsured Hispanic Americans gained access to new opportunities for coverage.